-Grab a date, the family or a group of friends and enjoy some great flicks under the stars.
-This outdoor film festival will take place at sundown on the first Saturday of each month between July and October in John Carlyle Square Park, 300 John Carlyle Street.
-Don't forget the lawn chairs and picnic basket!
+Families and friends enjoyed some great flicks under the stars this summer.
+The outdoor film festival took place at sundown on the first Saturday of each month between July and October 2017 in John Carlyle Square Park.

 Your Wednesday morning hustle just got sweeter with Sugar Shack!
 Free coffee with a purchase of a donut!
 Enjoy your treats while listening to some sweet sounds from local performers.